fusterma/JUAS2024B/installation_guide.md

 pip install numpy matplotlib jupyter jupyterlab cpymad pandas
 ```

-Then, we invite you to start [launching Jupyter Lab](#launch-jupyter) and test that everything works by running in your computer [this Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb) (in order to run all the examples you need also to download [MyFirstExample.madx](PythonBasicTutorial/MyFirstExample.madx) and [TutorialLibraryOfFunctions.py](PythonBasicTutorial/TutorialLibraryOfFunctions.py)).
+Finally, we invite you to start [launching Jupyter Lab](#launch-jupyter) and test that everything works by running in your computer [this Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb) (in order to run all the examples you need also to download [MyFirstExample.madx](PythonBasicTutorial/MyFirstExample.madx) and [TutorialLibraryOfFunctions.py](PythonBasicTutorial/TutorialLibraryOfFunctions.py)).

 # Launch Jupyter